 Your time is valuable.
 We respect and appreciate the time you take to attend the Regulatory Convergence, and we want you to get as much out of RAPS’ signature annual event as you can.
 After all, it is an investment in your job, your career and your regulatory knowledge.
-So we have a few tips to help you make the most of your Convergence experience this year at National Harbor on the DC Waterfront.
+And for those of you who may be first-time attendees, it can be particularly helpful to have an idea of what to expect.
+So we have a few tips to help you make the most of your Convergence experience this year in Vancouver.

 1. Plan Ahead

-With more than 75 sessions and over 200 speakers in five distinct subject-area tracks, including concurrent educational sessions, plenaries, mini-sessions, preconference workshops and “Conversations That Matter” roundtable discussions hosted by RAPS Fellows, there is no way you are going to be able to attend everything.
+With more than 75 sessions and over 200 speakers in six distinct subject-area tracks, including concurrent educational sessions, plenaries, mini-sessions, preconference workshops and “Conversations That Matter” roundtable discussions hosted by RAPS Fellows, there is no way you are going to be able to attend everything.
 To get the most bang for your—or your employer’s—buck, you should plan ahead.
-Go over the full Regulatory Convergence agenda beforehand and note the sessions of most interest to you.
+The full Convergence agenda will be announced soon.
+When it is, be sure to review it beforehand and note the sessions of most interest to you.

 2. Go Global